Monitoring pastoral leases

 - monitoring of pastoral land to detect and assess any change in its condition

 - understanding of landscape processes and the impact the pastoral industry on the land resources.

-- documenting and recording data using photography on plant composition, species present, domestic stocking rates, current and historical total grazing pressure (including feral/native herbivores), rainfall, seasonal conditions and pasture conditions
+- documenting and recording data using photography on plant composition, species present, domestic stocking rates, current and historical total grazing pressure (including feral and native herbivores), rainfall, seasonal conditions and pasture conditions

-- interpreting reasons for change such as seasonal conditions, fire, grazing management, stock numbers, presence of feral animals
+- interpreting reasons for change such as seasonal conditions, fire, grazing management, stock numbers and presence of feral animals

 - considering paddock management strategies used in the past and adjusting management as required

 - using remote sensing techniques to assess broad-scale and site specific change.

 Under the Pastoral Land Act 1992, the following are responsible for ensuring that land held as pastoral lease is used in accordance with sustainable land use practices: